DmitryGaravsky/DXBenchmarks.Grids/README.md

     }

 ### Test categories:
- - filtering by different data types
+ - filtering by different data types with simple and complex filters
- - searching by specific and by all columns
+ - searching by specific column and by the all columns
  - sorting by ordered/random data (single column)
  - sorting by clustered/unclustered data (multiple columns)